Sushi Rice - The 10% Rule

 Tomoka's Note

-If you prefer to make it from scratch, you can often find rice vinegar at supermarkets like Coles and Woolworths in the Asian foods aisle.
-If you cannot find it locally, this is the one I use: Carwari organic rice vinegar.
-The sushi vinegar ratio in this recipe gives a slightly stronger flavour, with a clear balance of tanginess, sweetness and saltiness.
-I think it works especially well for sushi rolls and hand rolls, but for sweeter styles such as inari sushi, you may prefer to reduce the sugar and salt a little.
-If this is your first time making sushi rice, or if your rice turns out softer than expected, try adding a little less sushi vinegar to begin with, then taste and adjust.
-If you have leftover sushi rice, it can become firm after refrigeration.
+If you prefer to make sushi vinegar from scratch, I find it helpful to keep a simple guide on hand, especially when I am making different amounts of rice.
+For 2 cups of uncooked rice: - 65 ml rice vinegar - 16 to 17 g sugar (about 1 tbsp + 1 tsp) - 6.5 g salt (about 1 tsp) For 3 cups of uncooked rice: - 100 ml rice vinegar - 25 g sugar (about 2 tbsp) - 10 g salt (about 1 2/3 tsp) The sushi vinegar ratio in this recipe has a slightly stronger flavour, with a clear balance of tanginess, sweetness and saltiness.
+I think it works especially well for sushi rolls and hand rolls.
+For sweeter styles such as inari sushi, you may prefer to reduce the sugar and salt a little.
+If your rice turns out softer than expected, try adding a little less sushi vinegar next time, then taste and adjust.
+Leftover sushi rice can become firm after refrigeration.
 You can gently warm it in the microwave or a steamer to soften it again.
-If the vinegar flavour feels lighter after reheating, add a small amount more if needed.
 Sushi rice can feel a little tricky at first, but once you understand the balance of vinegar, sugar and salt, it becomes much easier.
-I hope this helps you feel more confident making sushi rice at home.